Daredevil: Born Again: Initial work

 Directors were hired for blocks of episodes: Michael Cuesta joined in March 2023 to direct the first two episodes; Jeffrey Nachmanoff joined in May to direct the third and fourth episodes; David Boyd directed the fifth and sixth episodes; and Clark Johnson, a director on the Marvel Netflix series Luke Cage (2016–2018), also joined in May to direct another two episodes.
+Actor Tom Hiddleston, who portrays Loki in the MCU and is a close friend of Cox, was also hired to direct an episode in the later half of the season.

 Creative overhaul

 By late September 2023, while production was on hold due to the 2023 Hollywood labor disputes, Marvel Studios decided to overhaul the series with a new creative direction.
 Filming for six episodes was largely completed by then.
 The studio reviewed that footage and decided Born Again "wasn't working".
 Corman and Ord were let go as head writers, as were the directors for the remainder of the series, and the studio began searching for new writers and directors.
 The Hollywood Reporter reported that Corman and Ord's episodic take was a large divergence from the Netflix series, including that Cox did not appear in costume as Daredevil until the fourth episode.
 Marvel planned to retain some elements that had been shot, add new serialized elements, and move closer to the tone of the Netflix series.
 Corman and Ord would still be credited as executive producers.

 Cox and D'Onofrio had not been convinced that the original approach was working, with Cox saying it was confusing that Born Again was not a direct continuation of the Netflix series or a complete reboot.
 Brad Winderbaum, the head of streaming, television, and animation at Marvel Studios, said the studio believed they could "play it loose" with the history of Daredevil, wanting to keep Cox and D'Onofrio but otherwise "reset" to avoid alienating new viewers.
 Cox said Daredevil and Kingpin were essentially being treated like alternate universe "variants", a concept from previous MCU projects, but he said some people did not understand this and found the approach to be disingenuous.
+Cox was also concerned that the new series was "unlearning" lessons from the 2003 Daredevil film which he felt had made the original series a success, saying "the character really does work best in a serialized platform, but also when it's darker and grittier and there's less tongue-in-cheek levity".
 The studio realized they had to either fully embrace the Netflix series or start over fresh.
 D'Onofrio said Feige in particular listened to him and Cox when the pair expressed their concerns.
+Cox was grateful that their concerns were heard, and said "it takes a huge amount of courage and money to make a U-turn like that".